Mouradev2/django-starter/README.md

 [The MIT License](LICENSE)

 ## :boom: Other Django project source codes
-Feel free to visit my github repository , you may find your next django project inspiration :bulb: , source codes for multiples types of projects are availables!
+Feel free to visit my github repository [title](https://github.com/Mouradev2).
+You may find your next django project inspiration :bulb: , source codes for multiples types of projects are availables!